htlin222/garden/content/Clinical manifestations of acute coronary syndromes.md

 ---
 title: Clinical manifestations of acute coronary syndromes
 ---
-# Clinical manifestations of acute coronary syndromes
+stations of acute coronary syndromes

 * Cardiac chest pain (“angina”):
 	* retrosternal pressure/pain/tightness ± radiation to neck, jaw, arms.
 Precipitated by exertion (physical or emotional), ↓ w/ rest or NTG.
 In ACS: new-onset, crescendo or at rest.